 - 1. Charles, J.A., Crane, F.A.A. and Fumess, J.A.G., Selection and use of engineering materials, (34d edition), Butterworth-Heiremann, 1997. - 2.
 Flinn, R.A., and Trojan, P.K., Engineering Materials and their Applications, (4th Edition) Jaico, 1999. - 3.
-Metals Hand book, Vol.10, Failure Analysis and Prevention, (10th Edition), Jaico, 1999.
+Metals Handbook, Vol.10, Failure Analysis and Prevention, (10th Edition), Jaico, 1999.

-- After completing this course, the student should be able to understand the different modes of failures like fracture, fatigue and creep of ductile and brittle materials. - To familiarize the researchers in the area of material behaviour under different loading and selection of materials for the design of engineering structures. - Acquiring the basic level knowledge of Materials Science and Engineering Utilizing state of the art techniques in the area of Materials Science and Engineering - Defining and solving the engineering problems related with material characteristics and properties. - Students will demonstrate an understanding of the mechanical properties and behavior of materials.
+- After completing this course, the student should be able to understand the different modes of failures like fracture, fatigue, and creep of ductile and brittle materials. - To familiarize the researchers in the area of material behaviour under different loading and selection of materials for the design of engineering structures. - Acquiring the basic level knowledge of Materials Science and Engineering Utilizing state-ofthe-art techniques in the area of Materials Science and Engineering - Defining and solving engineering problems related to material characteristics and properties. - Students will demonstrate an understanding of the mechanical properties and behavior of materials.

-MALLA REDDY COLLEGE OF ENGINEERING AND TECHNOLOGY M.Tech.
-MD- I Year I Sem L/P/C
+MALLA REDDY COLLEGE OF ENGINEERING AND TECHNOLOGY M.Tech MD I Year I Sem

-(R18D1503) ADVANCED FINITE ELEMENT ANALYSIS
+(R24D1503) ADVANCED FINITE ELEMENT ANALYSIS

-(PROGRAM ELECTIVE-I)
+(PROFESSIONAL ELECTIVE-I)